The Thinking Mind Podcast: Psychiatry & Psychotherapy

 The book referenced in this podcast is Integration in Counselling & Psychotherapy by Lapworth, Sills and Fish (2001).

 Dr. Alex Curmi is a consultant general adult psychiatrist with a sub-speciality in addictions who completed his training in the South London and Maudsley NHS foundation trust.
-He is also a UKCP registered training psychotherapist, and has a special interest in mindfulness meditation.
+He is also a UKCP registered psychotherapist in-training, and has a special interest in mindfulness meditation.

 If you would like to invite Alex to speak at your organisation please email thinkingmindpodcast@gmail.com with "Speaking Enquiry" in the subject line.